-The main difference between leasing and financing a vehicle is that a financing company owns the leased vehicle, while the consumer owns a car that has been financed.
-Lessees may have less control over how robust their insurance coverage will be, as financing companies have a stake in the vehicle’s welfare.
-Typically, they will require more coverage than necessary for an owned vehicle.
+The main difference between leasing and financing a vehicle is that a leasing company owns the leased vehicle, whereas drivers of financed cars technically “own” the vehicle, but have purchased it with the help of a loan that needs to be repaid.
+Leasing is often compared to borrowing or renting, since drivers only keep the vehicle for a set period of time without ownership.
+Lessees may have less control over how robust their insurance coverage will be, as leasing companies have a stake in the vehicle’s welfare.
+Typically, they will require more coverage than necessary for an owned or financed vehicle.

 Is it better to buy or lease a car?

-Do I need to purchase gap coverage for a leased vehicle?
+Do I need to purchase gap insurance for a leased vehicle?

-The need for gap coverage depends on the financing company’s lease terms.
-Some companies include the cost of gap coverage in lease payments, so a separate gap policy may not be needed.
+The need for gap coverage depends on the leasing company’s terms.
+Some companies include the cost of gap coverage in lease payments, so a separate gap insurance policy may not be needed.
 It’s important to review the terms of any lease agreement carefully to prevent paying for unnecessary coverage.